mlajtos/classy-state/README.md

 Again, this is pretty straightforward and a bit boring code.
 However, there is the magic call to `useClassyState` that makes everything work.
 If you would create a new instance of the `Counter` – `const counter = new Counter()` – and used it instead of the hook call, you would be surprised because your app wouldn't work.

 What `useClassyState` hook does is it takes the definition of your stateful class and transforms it into an object that behaves as you (and React) would expect.
-On top of that, `counter` (the transformed object) is typed as an instance of the `Counter` class, so you get proper code completion and type checking for free.
+You get immutability of the state, reactivity and on top of that, `counter` (the transformed object) is typed as an instance of the `Counter` class, so you get proper code completion and type checking for free.

 From the user perspective, this is all there is to *Classy State*.
-There is just a single hook and no additional concepts you need to learn – no stores, no reducers, no actions, no dispatch, no multi-dispatch, no switch-case, no action types, no action creators, no async action creators, no middleware, no thunks, no sagas, etc. This won't replace Redux, but [you might not need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) anyway.
+There is just a single hook and no additional concepts you need to learn – no stores, no reducers, no actions, no dispatch, no multi-dispatch, no switch-case, no action types, no action creators, no async action creators, no middleware, no thunks, no sagas, etc. This won't replace Redux anytime soon, but [you might not need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) anyway.

-### Under the hood
+## Under the hood

 So how does `useClassyState` works?
 This is a step-by-step guide of how it might be implemented...
 This explanation describes naive implementation, but is good way to grasp the inner workings.
 [Current implementation](https://codesandbox.io/s/new-kwwhp) uses Proxies, has bugs and is cheating a bit – you have been warned.

-### Classes + methods === prototypes + functions
+### Classes + methods === objects + prototypes + functions

 Method on an instance of a class, i.e. `(new Counter()).increase`, is a function with the instance bound to `this` keyword.
 This function lives on the class prototype, i.e. `Counter.prototype.increase`.
 We can take this function from the prototype and apply/call it with any object we wish – `Counter.prototype.increase.apply({ state: 0 })`.